ismailyou/named_entity_reco/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/atom/atom/total.svg?style=flat)]()
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/cdnjs/cdnjs.svg?style=flat)]()

+## What is NER ?
-**NER** Is the task of identifying and categorizing key information (entities) in text.
+_NER_ Is the task of identifying and categorizing key information (entities) in text.
 An entity can be any word or series of words that consistently refers to the same thing.
 Every detected entity is classified into a predetermined category.

 ##### Example,